Happy birthday to me!

 19. Fake it till you Make it.
 Of course, I do not recommend lying.
 What I’m talking about here is simply believing in yourself a little bit more.
 Don’t tell people you can’t do something at hello.
 Instead, make them believe you’re capable of anything, either it’s work, school, or whatever.
 Trust me, you’ll be surprised at how much you can accomplish.

 22. Less is more.
 I believe in this in pretty much every aspect of my life.
 Clutter gives me anxiety, and who needs that?
 Okay, you may say, but you’re a fashion blogger so you probably have a lot of clothes.
-Well, I actually give away more than I have.
-If I can make at least one person smile because of it, I’m winning at life.
+Well, I actually give away more than I keep.
+If I can make at least one person smile because of it, I’m happy.

 23. Give back.
 And don’t expect anything in return.
 See how far it takes you.
 There’s nothing better then random acts of kindness.
 Also, going out of your way for somebody never goes out of style.

 24. Appreciate the Little Things.
 By now I probably sound like a broken record, but I truly believe in each and every single point in this post.
-Things like a sun, smell of fresh flowers, a cold shower or warm bed, a small gesture, surprise dinner (and so on) will never not go unnoticed in my book.
+Things like a sun, smell of fresh flowers, a cold shower or warm bed, a small gesture, surprise dinner (and so on), should never go unnoticed.

 25. Spend time in the nature.
 I work from home so you bet your booty I am one happy child when I get to spend some time outdoors.
 Hence, this photo shoot?
 I wish you saw my face when I went on a quick trip to Tahoe.
 Being in the woods and by the lake reminded me of summers in Poland, and it was so special to me.
 I kept saying it over and over again! #sorryfriends #okaynotsorry